DHTMLX/gantt-docs/data/desktop/server_side.md

 ###Client side

-1) Call the api/gantt_load.md method where as a parameter specify the url that returns Gantt data in [JSON](desktop/supported_data_formats.md#json) format
+1) Call the api/gantt_load.md method where as a parameter specify the URL that returns Gantt data in [JSON](desktop/supported_data_formats.md#json) format

 2) Initialize dataProcessor and attach it to the dhtmlxGantt object</li>